JiefeiMao304/JiefeiMao304/README.md

 - 🌱 I’m currently learning using Github and Deepseek
 - 💞️ I’m looking to collaborate on modelling of
 - 📫 How to reach me jiefei.mao@hotmail.com
-- 😄 Pronouns: no time to think
+- 😄 Pronouns: no time to think (talk)
-- ⚡ Fun fact: Time, Zeit, tijd!
+- ⚡ Fun fact: time, Zeit, tijd!

 <!---
 JiefeiMao304/JiefeiMao304 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.